 Voluntary withdrawal: Students wishing to withdraw completely from the PPATEC initiate the process by notifying their instructor.
 The instructor will notify PPATEC administration to complete the withdrawal process including all necessary official notifications and refunds processed accordingly.

 Involuntary withdrawal: The last date of attendance for students will be established and documented for students who stop attending classes and do not follow withdrawal procedures.
-A W or I will be recorded based on the date of Involuntary withdrawal and refunds processed accordingly.
+A withdrawal (W) or incomplete (I) will be recorded based on the date of involuntary withdrawal and refunds processed accordingly.

 Withdrawal and refund policy for reservists called to active duty: Full refund of tuition shall be granted to students who are military reservists or members of the National Guard and are ordered to active military service by the President of the United States or the Governor of the Commonwealth of Pennsylvania.